 Dawne Moon, Marquette University

-Is Humility at Odds with Social Justice? (with Theresa Tobin, Marquette University)
+Relationship, Humility, Justice (with Theresa Tobin, Marquette University)

 Dawne Moon (PhD 2000, University of Chicago) is an Associate Professor of Sociology and Women’s and Gender Studies at Marquette University.
 A qualitative researcher, she studies how social power works through culture and emotions, particularly as related to collective identity, reconciliation, and conceptualizations of social justice.
 Specifically, she has examined discussions of homosexuality, LGBT identities, same-sex marriage, and gender transition among US Protestants, and conflicting views among American Jews over Middle East politics.
 She is currently conducting a study with philosopher Theresa Tobin on the largely North American conservative Protestant movement to reconcile with LGBT people and/or to affirm LGBT identities, same-sex marriage, and gender transitions.
 This study focuses on three major themes: shame as a form of spiritual violence, gender in the conventional conservative Christian worldview, and solidarity in the pursuit of social justice.

 From Pluralism to Absolutism in Public Catholicism: The U.S. Catholic Bishops, LGBT Rights, and the Politics of “Religious Freedom”